vanrajvbhutiya/git-demo/README.md

 # git-demo
-this is demo for git
+This is demo for git
+Authir - vanraj bhutiya